FuryUnderverse/tgrade/SECURITY.md

 Please report any security issues via email to security@confio.gmbh.

 ## Discord
-You can find us on petri discord:
+You can find us on furya discord:

 * `Martin | Petri#0582`
 * `Pino' | Confio#6925`